 Inquiry-based activities have included:

-The program speaks to the heart of Merrimack College’s mission.
+Our program speaks to the heart of Merrimack College’s mission.
 Service to the community is significant part of the college’s Augustinian tradition.
-The Stevens Center for Service Learning at Merrimack integrates volunteer opportunities with various academic courses, placing students in many non-profit and service organizations.
+The Stevens Center for Service Learning at Merrimack integrates volunteer opportunities with various academic courses, placing students in many nonprofit and service organizations.
 Service learning brings students into the life and needs of the communities that surround Merrimack College and also brings those community needs into the life of the college curriculum.